 The strength of RCM is its systematic approach to consider all system functions, and set up appropriate maintenance task for these functions.
 On the other hand, RCM is not a methodology that could be used to define a renewal strategy.
-To determine optimal renewal strategies for larger systems we usually work work with Life Cycle Cost modelling (LCC), see example in TPK5115.
+To determine optimal renewal strategies we will in this course work with Life Cycle Cost modelling (LCC).